Digital-Methods-HASS/au814638_law_petula/README.md

 ### Data Sources
 - **Monarchs** — dataset of British monarchs' reign dates, compiled for the Digital Archives and Methods course.
-- **Dementia and Alzheimer's Mortality** — Office for National Statistics (ONS), registered deaths and age-standardised mortality rates for dementia and Alzheimer's disease in England and Wales.
+- **Dementia and Alzheimer's Mortality** — Office for National Statistics (ONS) registered deaths and age-standardised mortality rates for dementia and Alzheimer's disease in England and Wales and NHS England Digital prevalence rates for dementia and Alzheimer's disease in the UK.

 ## Data License

 The ONS data used in the dementia and Alzheimer's mortality project is made available under the [Open Government Licence v3.0 (OGL)](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), which permits free use, copying, and redistribution provided the source is acknowledged.
 Source: Office for National Statistics, licensed under the Open Government Licence v3.0.

+The NHS England Digital data is also made available under the Open Government Licence v3.0 (OGL).
+Source: NHS England Digital, Primary Care Dementia Data, licensed under the Open Government Licence v3.0.

 The R code, analysis, and figures in this repository are the original work of the author, covered separately by the License section below.